Tobias-Opsahl/ConceptShapes/README.md

 ConceptShapes is a class of flexible synthetic datasets.
 Their key feature is that they have *concept labels* in addition to class labels.
 This way, the datasets can work to benchmark *concept-based models* (for example [concept bottleneck models (CBM)](https://proceedings.mlr.press/v119/koh20a.html)).

 This repository contains all the code necessary to create the ConceptShapes datasets, but one can also download some common version here (link TBA).
-Creating a datasets takes about 10-20 minutes on an ordinary laptop.
+Creating a datasets takes about 5-20 minutes on an ordinary laptop, and are of sizes approximately 40MB-100MB.

 ![Example images](images/multiclass_a5_a9.png)